cyb3rdog/Cyb3rVector/README.md

 ## LICENSE

-All right reserved.
-I don't know guys, AS IS, CC-BY-NC-ND, CC-TV, WTFPL, something like that.
+All rights reserved.
+I don't know guys, it is AS IS is, CC-BY-NC-ND, CC-TV, WTFPL, something like that.
 Educational and non-commercial is all fine, for commercial, you'll need to get in touch with me.

 ## THANK YOU

 Thanks for reading up to this point.
 In case you like this project, go ahead and try it out yourself.
-In case you already use the software, let me know what you thinkg, through the Feedback form in the application.
+In case you already use the software, let me know what you thinking, through the Feedback form in the application.

 STAY TUNED!